Estate Planning Isn’t Just For The Elderly

 Biography

-Sara E. Meyers, Esq. is a partner at the firm of Enea, Scanlan & Sirignano, LLP, having joined the firm as an associate in July 2007.
-She concentrates her practice on Elder Law, Trusts & Estates, Special Needs Planning, Guardianships, and long-term care planning strategies, with a focus on Medicaid home care and nursing home.
-She has been named to the 2013-2023 New York Metro Super Lawyers list in Elder Law.
+Sara E. Meyers, Esq. is a partner of the firm of Enea, Scanlan & Sirignano, LLP.
+She concentrates her practice on elder law, estate planning, special needs planning, guardianships, and long-term care planning strategies, with a focus on Medicaid home care and nursing home.

-Ms. Meyers is a member of the New York State Bar Association (NYSBA) Elder Law and Special Needs Section Executive Committee and is the past 9th district delegate.
-She is the current co-chair of the Westchester County Bar Association Elder Law and Special Needs Planning Committee and a past co-chair of the Elder Law and Guardianship Committees; she serves as a Director of the Westchester County Bar Foundation.
-She is also a past co-chair of the Westchester County Senior Law Day.
-Ms. Meyers is a frequent lecturer for Elder Law Programs sponsored by the New York State and Westchester County Bar Associations.
+Ms. Meyers is on the New York State Bar Association (NYSBA) Elder Law and Special Needs Executive Committee and is the past 9th district delegate.
+She is the inaugural chair of the Westchester County Bar Association's Elder Law and Special Needs Committee and past-chair of the Adult Guardianship Committee and Elder Law Committee.
+Ms. Meyers is also a past co-chair of the Westchester County Senior Law Day and an editor of the Westchester County Bar Journal.

 Ms. Meyers has a B.A. in History, cum laude, from Brandeis University and a J.D. from the Cardozo School of Law.
 She is a volunteer attorney for Legal Services of the Hudson Valley.
-She serves on the board of the UJA: Westchester Business and Professional Division; is a past Trustee of the Board of Directors of the Westchester Day School in Mamaroneck, New York, and is also the White Plains coordinator for I-Shine, an after-school program for children living with illness or loss in their homes.
+She is a Trustee of the Board of Directors of the Westchester Day School in Mamaroneck, New York.
+Sara is also the White Plains coordinator for I-Shine, an after-school program for children living with illness or loss in their homes.

 *The National Elder Law Foundation is not affiliated with any Governmental authority.
 Certification is not a requirement for the practice of Law in the State of New York and does not necessarily indicate greater competence than other attorneys experienced in this field of law.